 There are a lot of words that we tend to use interchangeably: “Cellar” and “basement.”
 “Brook” and “creek.”
 “Sofa” and “couch.”

 True, they both heat your home, but there are important distinctions separating these systems.
-In this week’s blog post, we’ll look at the difference between a furnace and a boiler.
+In this week’s blog post, we’ll look at the difference between a boiler and a furnace.

 What is a furnace?